pcos specialist los angeles

 In Vitro Fertilization (IVF)

-If medications are not successful, your doctor may recommend IVF as an alternative, as the procedure produces higher pregnancy rates.
+If medications are not successful, your doctor may recommend IVF for PCOS as an alternative, as the procedure produces higher pregnancy rates.
 Your doctor will collect the eggs and sperm from you, your partner, or a surrogate during the treatment and fertilize the egg in our laboratory.
 Your doctor will then implant the embryo into the uterus.

 Depending on your unique goals, we can recommend the best treatment option for you.